 XOnano Smartfoam is an advanced material that can sense impacts or pressure while also mitigating or absorbing the impact energy

-XOnano Smartfoam comes in either an Impact sensing and Pressure sensing variant.
+XOnano Smartfoam comes in either an Impact sensing or a Pressure sensing variant.
 The impact measuring material requires no supply voltage to work, the foam sensor itself generates a voltage when impacted.
 The pressure sensing material, however, does require a small voltage generating device to measure the change in internal resistance.

 XOnano Impact Sensing Smartfoam

 XOnano Impact Sensing Smartfoam has been demonstrated to provide critical impact data and protection in many different products.
 XOnano has partnered with Rogers Corporation to provide sensing foam capabilities to their Poron and XRD product lines.
 These foams provide industry-leading energy absorption while XOnano’s Smartfoam technology enables them to sense the impacts.

 XOnano Smartfoam is enabled through the addition of nano and micro-particles in the foam formulation prior to curing.
 The particles interact with the foam when compressed to generate a charge through a triboelectric effect.
 There are no embedded sensors or accelerators in the foam, the foam itself is the sensor.
 The higher the impact energy, the larger the generated charge.
 By evaluating patterns in the Smartfoam’s response the signal can be correlated to specific impact measures such as force, impact energy and impact velocity.